 Black Americans face many negative stereotypes and disadvantages over their white counterparts.
 One difficulty Americans of all cultures face is saving for retirement.
-There has been a lot of press and studies done that conclude that black Americans have less money saved for retirement that white Americans.
+There have been many studies done that conclude that black Americans have less money saved for retirement than white Americans.
 The undertone is that black Americans are less responsible with their money and value retirement less than their white counterparts.
 Our study shows this is not true.

 Black Workers Save More of their Income and Value Retirement Savings More